soundwavewannabe/soundwavewannabe.github.io/README.md

-> *insert creative greeting*, my real name is Ma.
-Ani V. Jaucian from 9 Lewis, but just call me Khoi.
+> *insert creative greeting*, my real name is [REDACTED] from Grade 9 Lewis, but just call me Khoi.
 I'm 15 and my birthday is on September 21st, I'm a Virgo Sun, Pisces Rising and Capricorn Moon.
-I'll say this now, I'm generfluid/transgender and have been for some time, so plz respect that and respect others who idenify as the same as well :)).
+I'll say this now, I'm generfluid and have been for some time, so plz respect that and respect others who idenify as the same as well :)).
 Wanna know more about me?
 Just check out all the stuff I've put in this ye webpage!!